mootombo/Framework/CONTRIBUTING.md

 Please be patient as not all items will be tested or reviewed immediately by a MOOTOMBO maintainer team.

-Also be receptive to feedback about your additions or changes to the RDK.
+Also be receptive to feedback about your additions or changes to the Framework.
 The maintainer team and other community members may make suggestions or ask questions about your change.
 This is part of the review process, and helps everyone to understand what is happening, why it is happening, and potentially optimize your code.

-If you need some ideas about what you can do, you will find tasks on the [Issues](https://github.com/mootombo/rdk/issues) list.
+If you need some ideas about what you can do, you will find tasks on the [Issues](https://github.com/mootombo/framework/issues) list.
 All tasks are allocated to a milestone, usually representing a quarter of the calendar year.
 The milestones should be used as a guide to when various tasks should be done, but there is generally no problem doing tasks out of order (providing there are no dependency problems).

 All tasks are labelled into broad groups.
-For example, the [backlog](https://github.com/mootombo/rdk/issues?labels=backlog&page=1&state=open) label shows all the tasks that need to be competed to "catch up" on work that was missed out in previous versions of the RDK.
+For example, the [backlog](https://github.com/mootombo/framework/issues?labels=backlog&page=1&state=open) label shows all the tasks that need to be competed to "catch up" on work that was missed out in previous versions of the Framework.

 ## MOOTOMBO LCA - Legal Contributor Agreement

-Ideally, everybody who contributes to the MOOTOMBO!RDK, or any other MOOTOMBO or devXive supported project for that matter, should sign a [Legal Contributor Agreement](http://developer.walz.ag/legal-contributor-agreements.html) (LCA).
+Ideally, everybody who contributes to the MOOTOMBO!Framework, or any other MOOTOMBO or devXive supported project for that matter, should sign a [Legal Contributor Agreement](http://developer.walz.ag/legal-contributor-agreements.html) (LCA).

 But, we are aware that some contributors will not want to take the extra effort, especially for one-time contributors of modest amounts of code.
 As a compromise, the MOOTOMBO Project requires a LCA from anybody who makes a significant contribution to MOOTOMBO or any other devXive project.
 "Significant" is, of course, a judgment call.
-As a general guideline, if you as an individual have contributed or intend to contribute over 100 lines of code to the MOOTOMBO!RDK, we need a LCA.
+As a general guideline, if you as an individual have contributed or intend to contribute over 100 lines of code to the MOOTOMBO!Framework, we need a LCA.

 If you are contributing as an employee of a company (that is, the work you are contributing was done on company time) then we need a LCA with your company no matter how small the contribution is.